-LinkedIn, the professional networking site, began trading on the New York Stock Exchange Thursday morning and its shares more than doubled from an initial public offering price that was already 40 percent higher than some were expecting earlier this month.
-It is the first of many such companies expected to have an IPO in coming months and could be a bellwether for the likes of Facebook and Groupon.
+LinkedIn, the professional networking site, begins trading publicly on the New York Stock Exchange Thursday morning at a price 40 percent higher than some were expecting earlier this month.
+It is the first of many such companies expected to have their initial public offerings (IPO) in coming months and could be a bellwether for the likes of Facebook and Groupon.

 The stock price reflects the frenzy over a technology that has become the darling of the digital age.
 LinkedIn shares were priced at $45 per share late Wednesday, the high end of the expected range, which already had been raised from $32-$35.
-Trading opened at $83, the stock topped $100 before noon and closed at $94.25.
-That works out to about a $9 billion market capitalization for the company, which some have argued is a sign of a new bubble.
-Based on its first-quarter sales of close to $94 million, LinkedIn is expected to have roughly $376 million in net sales this year, which translates to a price-to-sales multiple of more than 14.
+That works out to a $4.25 million market capitalization for the company, which some have argued is a sign of a new bubble.
+Based on its first-quarter sales of close to $94 million, LinkedIn is expected to have roughly $376 million in net sales this year, which translates to a relatively high 11.3 price-to-sales multiple.

 LinkedIn is often lumped with Facebook in the online networking space.
 But it isn’t really a pure-play competitor.
 For one, LinkedIn has around 100 million members, according to its SEC filig, a large number but it pales in comparison to Facebook’s 600 million users.
 Unlike Facebook, LinkedIn targets individuals in the workforce who divulge details about their current and previous employers, professional responsibilities, skills, and experience.
 This creates opportunities to generate revenue by targeting special interests.